Ritesh-Yadav/Ritesh-Yadav.github.io/_posts/2018-05-19-useful-tools.md

 cryptomining, ultrasound signaling and more.
 Stop 600+ tracking attempts in an average browsing session.
 Turn on network privacy with free VPN (servers in 8 countries).

+### FFMpeg

+[ffmpeg](https://www.ffmpeg.org/) is complete, cross-platform solution to record, convert and stream audio and video.
+It's a powerful command line tool and easy to use coverter as well.

 ### Flycut

 [Flycut](https://github.com/TermiT/Flycut) is a clean and simple clipboard manager for Mac OSX